 I love to read.
 I read a lot of different genres, but thrillers are my favourite.
 That said I do read a lot of books aimed at children, as well as genres.
-I was sent a copy of Jodie and the Library Card by Julie Hodgson and was intrigued as it is a story about, books, reading and the loss of books and libraries.
+I was sent a copy of Jodie and the Library Card by Julie Hodgson and was intrigued as it is a story about, books, reading and the loss of books and libraries (a very real threat if they continue to be underused).
 It is a time-travelling adventure novel aimed at children 9-12 years old.

 Jodie Broom is 12 years old (almost 13!) and lives in the year 2075.
 Everything is digital, books, television etc. Printed media (books, newspapers and magazines) were banned 50 years previously.
 With no books, that means no libraries as we know them today.
 Everybody has an eReader, but Jodie is a bookwork and loves to have real books!

 Each school child is issued with a library card that enables them to time travel to help them with their homework.
 Jodie uses hers to explore the past and collect real books, even though in 2075 it is illegal to have any and can have very serious consequences.
 When Jodie’s parents discover her collection, they are less than happy and order to get rid of them all.
 Needless to say, Jodie is upset by this and embarks on a time travelling adventure.
 Her adventure starts in China, and she has been tasked with getting a book from Attila the Hun!
 Her travels also see her visit the Titanic, WWII London, the Carnation Revolution in Portugal and more.
 Along with her friends they get trapped in time.
 Will they manage to find their way back home?

 Overall, Jodie and the Library Card is a great adventure story for children.
 It teaches about history (in a brief, non-stuffy way) and shows one possible outcome of libraries not being used today and the over-reliance of using eReaders and not real books.